 Prime Minister Datuk Seri Najib Razak said he would meet MIC president Datuk Seri S. Samy Vellu for the second time this year to discuss the party’s succession plan.

 But the thing is – nobody believed Samy Vellu when he said he is prepared to leave and true to the predictions, Palanivel decided not to take Samy Vellu’s challenge and decided to remain a loyal, quiet second man:-

 MIC deputy president Datuk G. Palanivel has thrown the ball back to party chief Datuk Seri S. Samy Vellu on when the long-serving MIC president will vacate the post.

 Palanivel’s action to throw back the decision to vacate the president’s seat back to Samy was anticipated from day 1.
 After all, he is the president’s main support man and next in line – surely he will not wish to ‘rock the boat’.
 So, while the battle for the pilot’s seat at MIC is still on-going (in the open and covertly), Najib has started to open another channel to reach out to the Indian community:-

 The Prime Minister has accepted the invitation to launch the newly-formed Malaysia Makkal Sakti Party on Oct 10.
 The party, which was officially registered early this year, is a splinter group of the outlawed Hindu Rights Action Force (Hindraf) which organised anti-government rallies in November 2007.

-Does this means another nail has been struck on the coffin on Samy’s attempts to still clinging on the president’s seat in MIC?
-Whatever it is, it remains comical to see a desperate man clinging on the post whilst fighting off the call to step down with promises to step down in near future.
+Does this mean another nail has been struck on the coffin on Samy’s attempts to still clinging on the president’s seat in MIC?
+Whatever it is, it remains comical to see a desperate man clinging on the post whilst fighting off the call to step down with promises to step down in the near future.